Henshall/php-stripe-wrapper/readme.md

 Please see below for some example of what you can do with the token.

-###Charge an anonymous person.
+### Charge an anonymous person.
-Use this to charge customers when you dont need to collect information such as their address, or instructions regarding the product/service.
+Use this to charge customers when you don't need to collect information such as their address, or instructions regarding the product/service.
 ```php
 $sw = new StripeWrapper;
 $sw->setApiKey("sk_test_kalsdjfsdkfjasdfjkasjdfjs");